 LIVERPOOL’S BEST EATS – A LOCALS GUIDE TO LIVERPOOL RESTAURANTS

 I’ve walked the streets of the city centre of Liverpool, UK a thousand times, I’ve eaten on Lark Lane, in Woolton Village, on Allerton Road and almost every other notable area of Liverpool.
 I’ve shopped the shops, drank the local ale and spent countless afternoons attending late summer events on Sefton Park, The Albert Dock, The Bramley Moore Dock, Pier Head, Smithdown Road and the rest.

-PATTERSONS BAR ‘CHICKEN AND TUNES’, LIVERPOOL’S BEST EATS
+PATTERSONS BAR ‘CHICKEN AND TUNES’: LIVERPOOL’S BEST EATS

 If you don’t care about the chicken or the tunes but you love comfort food then this one is absolutely for you too.
 Pattersons is the ultimate comfort food joint, one of the best restaurants in Liverpool for pigging out on food that probably isn’t all that great for you but tastes delicious.

-Pattersons Bar makes the list because the friendly, fun-loving atmosphere is unrivaled the tunes are always banging and the food is terrible for your health but so tasty.
+Pattersons Bar makes the list of best places to eat in Liverpool because the friendly, fun-loving atmosphere is unrivaled the tunes are always banging and the food is terrible for your health but so tasty.
 Almost everything on the menu is deep fried and comes with a sweet or spicy sauce.
 Pattersons Bar ranks number one for Liverpool’s comfort food hot spot on the list of Liverpool’s best eats.
 As a local I can’t stop going back to this restaurant!
 Veggie options are limited but not non existent.

-ROPEWALKS LOUNGE – LIVERPOOL RESTAURANTS AND BEST EATS
+ROPEWALKS BAR AND KITCHEN: LIVERPOOL’S BEST EATS

-If you like large delicious gin based drinks as much as you like tasty food then you should seriously check out the Ropewalks Lounge when in Liverpool.
+If you like large delicious gin based drinks as much as you like tasty food then you should seriously check out the Ropewalks Bar and Kitchen when in Liverpool.
 I recently spotted The Gin Club menu which proudly promotes ‘Drink Well, Travel Often’ and that’s certainly a philosophy I’m happy to live by.

 With the many food and drink promos, friendly staff and plenty of veggie options on the menu this Hanover Street haunt is the go-to place for a mid-week evening experience – try the burgers!
 If you’re looking for a traditional English High Tea why not book in for the afternoon tea this Liverpool restaurant is perfect for every occasion.